justyntemme/whalewhale/README.md

 # whalewhale
-Retrieve and display docker container resource consumption over ssh in a terminal
+Terminal Command To display docker stats in the shell